GERD and back pain: Can GERD cause back pain?

 Key takeaways

-- One of the primary symptoms of GERD is heartburn, which can cause chest and back pain.
+• One of the primary symptoms of gastroesophageal reflux disease (GERD) is heartburn, which can cause chest and back pain.

 What is GERD?

-Gastroesophageal reflux disease (GERD), also called acid reflux, is a chronic disorder by which acids contents from the stomach constantly flow back into the tube that transports food from the mouth down to the stomach (esophagus).
+Gastroesophageal reflux disease (GERD), also called acid reflux, is a chronic disorder in which stomach acid constantly flows back into the tube that transports food from the mouth down to the stomach (esophagus).

-Most of these symptoms are usually experienced after eating food such as fried, fatty foods, chocolate, citrus juice and fruits, tomato products, and food containing caffeine.
+Most of these symptoms are usually experienced after eating food such as fried foods, fatty foods, chocolate, citrus juice and fruits, tomato products, and foods containing caffeine.

 Factors that can trigger back pain in people with GERD